run-llama/mcp-server-llamacloud/README.md

-# mcp-server-llamacloud MCP Server
+# LlamaCloud MCP Server

-A MCP server connecting to a managed index on LlamaCloud
+A MCP server connecting to a managed index on [LlamaCloud](https://cloud.llamaindex.ai/)

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that implements a connection to a managed index on LlamaCloud.

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
+- `get_information` - Get information from your knowledge base to answer questions.
-  - Takes title and content as required parameters
+  - Takes query as required parameters
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization

 ## Development